Skip to main content

 Scenario 4: Gateway Overhead — LiteLLM vs Bifrost

-• Use LiteLLM and Bifrost as gateways for same vLLM backend
+• LiteLLM and Bifrost each used as gateway for the same vLLM backend

 • Concurrency: 1, 10, 50, 100, 500, 1000